 This post contains affiliate links.
-Please read our disclosure here.
+Read my full disclosure.

-We got to a point a couple years ago when my boys were actually buying multiple lunches at school some days because they were so hungry, and with 5 kids, that quickly became an expensive routine.
-Not to mention, school lunches, nutritionally speaking, are not usually the best.
+We got to the point a couple of years ago when my boys were actually buying multiple lunches at school many days because they were so hungry, and with 5 kids, that quickly became an expensive routine.
+Not to mention, school lunches, nutritionally speaking, are not usually the healthiest.

-You should pack the thermos in the morning before school.
+You should fill the thermos in the morning before school.
 I often have the kids pack the rest of their lunch the night before so the thermos is the only thing left to be added in the morning.

 - First, you need to preheat the thermos.
 Heat some water in a separate container to near boiling (in the microwave is fine).
 Then, pour the hot water into the clean, empty thermos.
 You can lightly place the lid back on the thermos to keep the heat from escaping.
 Leave the hot water in the thermos for at least five minutes.